 SSI also pays disability benefits, but you must have limited monthly income and very limited resources in order to qualify for the program.
 If you qualify for SSI, you also may be eligible for Medicaid benefits.
-SSDI beneficiaries become eligible for Medicare, but they must wait 24 months before becoming eligible for the health insurance benefit.
+SSD beneficiaries become eligible for Medicare, but they must wait 24 months before becoming eligible for the health insurance benefit.

 Speak with a long COVID disability lawyer